3 Costly Website Mistakes That Are Driving Your Clients Away (And How to Fix Them)

 She poured her heart into her product line—her Instagram was gorgeous, her customer service was impeccable, and her brand had so much potential.

-But her website?
-Oh, no. It was a hot mess.
+But her website was a mess.

 It wasn’t even clear what her website was about.